top of page

 What Does Autistic Inertia Feel Like?

-When experiencing autistic inertia, you may struggle to start or complete a task.
+When experiencing autistic inertia, you may find it difficult to start or complete a task.
 Other common traits associated with autistic inertia include:

 • Difficulty transitioning between tasks